There’s a powerful sentence in Isaiah that has been quoted by statesmen seeking disarmament throughout the Twentieth Century . . . .

 and those who turn to him in their hearts.

 The Lord will make us prosper

 Justice shall march before him

 and peace shall follow his steps.

-Before you go here’s a great music video about children who gathered from around the world for a summer camp together and to sang”Let there be peace on earth”.
+Before you go here’s a great music video from people gathered from around the world ~ “Let there be peace on earth”.
 Click here.
 Be sure to turn up your speakers and enter full screen.